 If your words pass all three questions, then feel free to Say it!

 I love picturing the three gates in my mind’s eye.
 This pictorial lesson of using self-control with what I say, has stayed with me — closely.
 I don’t use the Three Gates method all the time in everyday conversation, although it does sit at the back of my mind.
-If I have a tricky situation and am unsure whether to speak or not, I definitely use the Three Gates method — it has proved to be sound advice from Mother-mine.
+If I have a tricky situation and am unsure whether to speak or not, the Three Gates method is useful.
+It has proved to be sound advice from Mother-mine.
 Remembering her advice helps me feel, for a moment, that she is still here with me.

 I love that Kell – thank you.